nextflow-io/nextflow/README.md

 Nextflow does not require any installation procedure, just download the <a href="http://dl.dropbox.com/u/376524/nextflow/nextflow">executable package here</a> and save it somewhere on your computer.

-Grants the execute permission to the donwload packages using the following command `chmod +x nextflow`, after that you are ready to use it.
+Grants the execute permission to the donwloaded package using the following command `chmod +x nextflow`, after that you are ready to use it.
 You may try to execute the command `./nextflow -h` to show the program help.

-Create a file named `hello.nf` with the following content and copy it to the path where you downloaded the Nextflow executable.
+Create a file named `hello.nf` with the following content and copy it to the path where you downloaded the Nextflow package.

     echo true